plandes/deepnlp/doc/movie-example.md

-Each [FeatureDocumentVectorizer], which extends the [deeplearn API] [EncodableFeatureVectorizer] class defines a `FEATURE_TYPE` of type [TokenContainerFeatureType] that indicates this level.
+Each [FeatureDocumentVectorizer], which extends the [deeplearn API] [EncodableFeatureVectorizer] class defines a `FEATURE_TYPE` of type [TextFeatureType] that indicates this level.
 We'll see examples of these later in the configuration.
 See the [deeplearn API] for more information on the base class [deeplearn vectorizers].